Evergreen Conifers

 Their Scent: Aromatic and Medicinal Benefits

-Even without access to a forest, you can experience similar benefits by diffusing evergreen essential oils or simmering fresh pine needles on the stove.
+Even without access to a forest, you can experience similar benefits by diffusing evergreen essential oils or placing a simmer pot of fresh pine needles on the stove.

 The Protective Role of Bark

 Resin is a complex mixture of volatile compounds, including monoterpenes, sesquiterpenes, and non-volatile diterpenes.
-These substances play a crucial role in repelling pathogens, sealing wounds, and protecting against insect infestations, such as those from the bark beetle.
+These substances repel pathogens, seal wounds, and protect against insect infestations like bark beetles.

 The sticky, fragrant resin of pines is both a defense for the tree and a gift to us.
 Trees produce resin as a healing response to wounds, sealing damaged bark and repelling insects.
 With its high volatile terpene content, pine resin is best extracted for product making using oil or high-proof alcohol like Everclear, rather than water or lower-proof alcohols such as vodka.